 I) Lightweight Virtualized Environment (LVE)

-Lightweight Virtualized Environment is a kernel-level technology, which isolates each tenant into his own environment.
+The lightweight virtualized environment (LVE) is a kernel-level technology, that isolates each tenant in its own environment.

-Each tenant has limits on the amount of resources (CPU, IO, Memory, Processes, etc.) that can be used.
-If the tenant hits the limit, other users would not notice anything because the offender would be immediately throttled.
+There are limits to the amount of resources (CPU, IO, memory, processes, etc.) that each tenant can use.
+If the lessee hits the limit, other users will not notice anything because the offender will be triggered immediately.

-CloudLinux allows you to control the following things on the server
+CloudLinux allows you to control the following resources on the server;

 - Number of processes